Loading image

 Explanation: In this case, theProcessTask job is dispatched to a queue named 'low', indicating a low-priority task.
 Low-priority tasks are usually processed after higher-priority tasks, allowing you to manage system resources efficiently.

-Real-World Scenario: Imagine a scenario where you have resource-intensive tasks that can be deferred without impacting the immediate user experience, such as generating reports, batch processing, or non-critical background computations.
+Real-world scenario: Imagine a scenario where you have resource-intensive tasks that can be deferred without impacting the immediate user experience, such as generating reports, batch processing, or non-critical background computations.
 Assigning these tasks to a low-priority queue ensures they are processed in a way that doesn't hinder the responsiveness of higher-priority operations.

 For example, sending long-running emails asynchronously.